Valencia – perfect city break

-Along the promenade, you will find cosy cafes, trendy bars and delightful restaurants of which some are said to be the best choice when it comes to fresh sea-food and paella.
+Along the promenade, you will find cozy cafes, trendy bars and delightful restaurants of which some are said to be the best choice when it comes to fresh seafood and paella.
 There are plenty of options when it comes to satisfying your hunger or thirst.

 After a cooling dip in the Mediterranean

 After your lunch, a little nap or a dip in the refreshing Mediterranean Sea you can ride back the same route you came or you can take a small detour that will take you into the countryside that surrounds Valencia.
 You just have to go back to the little white church in the small palm grove you passed on your way to Saplaya and here pass under the highway.
 On the other side of the highway you will find a small path that runs along a watering canal.
 Follow the canal and you will be passing through a beautiful agricultural area.

 Many different crops are grown here.
 One of the most common of course is the famous Valencia oranges but in the agricultural area north of Valencia you will most likely find yourself riding through endless fields of Tiger-nuts or Chufa in Spanish.
 This little nutritious nut has been grown for human consumption for more than 4000 years.
 Thus, Tiger nuts are one of the oldest known crops in the world.
 In Spain, they are turned into a deliciously sweet milky drink called Horchata and can be bought in cafes and from small stalls all over Valencia.

 After a couple of miles, the path is crossed by a road.
 Here you can choose to turn left and ride back towards town.
 On most of the trip back, there are safe bike paths.